Gustavo Vagenin: Club career

-Gustavo signed a two-year contract with Novara on 18 July 2014.
+Vagenin signed a two-year contract with Novara on 18 July 2014.
 On 2 February 2015 Gustavo and Manconi were signed by Lecce in temporary deals, with Luigi Della Rocca moved to Novara.

 On 16 September 2015, he was signed by Messina.

-On 5 March 2020, Gustavo rejoined Romanian club Universitatea Craiova.
+On 5 March 2020, Vagenin rejoined Romanian club Universitatea Craiova.

-On 10 August 2020, Gustavo signed by Ajman Club.
+On 10 August 2020, Vagenin signed by Ajman Club.

 International career

-Gustavo received call-up to Italy Universiade in 2013.
+Vagenin received a call-up to Italy Universiade in 2013.